Kirby Company

 Kirby Opco, LLC, doing business as The Kirby Company (stylized as KIRBY), is a manufacturer of vacuum cleaners, home cleaning products and accessories, located in Cleveland, Ohio, United States.
 It is a division of Right Lane Industries.
 Dealers, sales reps, service centers, and distributors are located in over 50 countries.
-Kirby vacuum cleaners are sold via door-to-door or though arranged-scheduled in-home demonstrations via their website and the company is a member of the Direct Selling Association.
+Kirby vacuum cleaners are sold via door-to-door or through arranged-scheduled in-home demonstrations via their website and the company is a member of the Direct Selling Association.
 The Kirby website can also take vacuum cleaner orders and ship directly to the customer as well, without having to arrange for a scheduled in-home demonstration.
 All Kirby vacuum cleaners are built in both Edgewater, Cleveland, Ohio and Andrews, Texas, United States.
+The Andrews factory was shuttered in 2026 and all operations moved to Ohio.